 Hormones, enzymes, neurotransmitters and antibodies are also made from amino acids.
 In fact, there are over 1,600 basic proteins in the body, and all of them are created from unique combinations of amino acids.
-Thus, the availability of amino acids to your body has a great deal of influence on the state of your overall health and wellness.
+Thus, the availability of amino acids to your body has a great deal of influence on your overall health and wellness.
 So how do you choose the right amino acid supplement for your health?
 Below are several of our most popular amino acid supplements and a brief overview of the role each amino plays in your body.

 What It Does: Theanine is found in green tea, a natural source of antioxidant support and a popular herbal in its own right.
 One cup of green tea will provide roughly 25 to 50 mg of theanine.
 Theanine closely resembles another amino acid: glutamic acid, a neurotransmitter in the brain.
 It is best known for its anti-stress benefits.

 What It Does: Lysine works with the immune system to keep the body healthy.
-During times of high stress and emotional fatigue, the body can use more of this essential amino acid.
+During times of high stress and emotional fatigue, the body uses more of this essential amino acid.
 Lysine works to provide overall immune system support, but it also plays a role in building muscle and repairing tissue.

-Type: Combination supplement of 18 amino acids
+Type: Combination supplement

 What It Does: This combination supplement delivers a boost to bodybuilders trying to maximize muscle mass.
 It features high-grade dairy protein supplying 18 different amino acids, including all of those deemed essential to human nutrition.
-Commonly used to support healthy muscle building, it also provides a good overall amino acid profile for general health and wellness.
+Commonly used to support healthy muscle building, it also delivers a good overall amino acid profile for general health and wellness.